-Actually FLEX is an ideal period product for women with endometriosis.
-Here's why--
+Actually, FLEX disc is an ideal period product for women with endometriosis.
+Here's why:

-- FLEX does not contribute to any inflammation
+- FLEX disc does not contribute to any inflammation

 Endometriosis is a problem in which a woman has excess inflammation in the female reproductive tract.
 Women with endometriosis have more prostaglandins and more leukotrienes (neurotransmitters that up-regulate inflammation) that are released and one of the hallmarks of women with endometriosis is the formation of scar tissue after inflammation occurs.
 This scar tissue can be VERY painful and can lead to difficulty with fertility for some women.
 While other products have properties that may accelerate inflammation or disrupt the pH of your vagina, FLEX has no effect on inflammation.

 Women with endometriosis often have heavier periods.
 FLEX, because it captures 3-4x as much blood flow as an average tampon, means that you'll be changing your FLEX much less often.

 - Position in the vagina

 The vagina is widest at its most superior portion––where the vaginal fornices (posterior and anterior) are.
 FLEX disc sits against the cervix in this area.
 Tampons, in contrast, occupy the lower and middle portions of the vagina––the more narrow parts of the vagina.

 The cramping sensation that many women feel during their period is a result of blood and tissue moving through the cervix into the vagina, as well as the inflammation described above, but this cramping can be exacerbated when the lower portions of the vagina are expanded when a tampon fills with blood and vaginal fluids.
 Often, women with heavy periods and endometriosis can tell when their tampons are soaked with blood.